 2. Interactive notebooks accommodate multiple learning styles at one time in (and out of) the classroom.

 3. Student-teacher-parent interaction is built and strengthened with the use of interactive notebooks.

 4. Students are building a portfolio that allows for teachers to track growth over time.

 5. Interactive notebooks have students create a resource to use as they continue to extend their learning.

 6. Students take ownership of their learning through color and creativity.

-I have been an educator for 10 years with experience in elementary, middle school, and college.
-Math has been my passion since a young age which no doubt resulted in my secondary math-teaching career.
-Currently I am a a Differentiated Curriculum Designer and Presenter traveling the nation to train teachers on the effectiveness of Interactive Notebooks and Differentiation in the classroom.
-When she is not traveling and training I live in a Dallas, TX suburb with my husband Michael and our two dachshunds, and spend time blogging at 4mulaFun and creating resources for my TpT Store.
+I have been an educator since 2004 with experience in elementary school, middle school, and college.
+Math has been my passion since a young age, which no doubt resulted in my secondary math-teaching career.
+Currently, I am a Differentiated Curriculum Designer and Consultant traveling the nation to train teachers on the effectiveness of interactive notebooks and differentiation in the math classroom.
+When I am not traveling and training, I live in Fort Worth, TX with my husband, Billy, and our three dachshunds.
+I spend time blogging at Smith Curriculum and Consulting and creating resources for my TpT store.